-News, feature, and editorial material will conform to policies of the Air Force and the 62 AW/CC.
-Coverage will be factual and objective and avoid morbid, sensational, or alarming details not essential to factual reporting.
+News, feature, editorial and bulletin materials will conform to policies of the Air Force and the 62 AW/CC.
+Coverage will be factual and objective and avoid morbid, sensational or alarming details not essential to factual reporting.
 Accuracy is paramount.
-Individuals to be interviewed and photographed must meet all requirements of AFI 36-2903, Dress and Personal Appearance of Air Force Personnel, and must comply with current safety, security, and technical order requirements.
+Individuals to be interviewed and photographed must meet all requirements of AFI 36-2903, Dress and Personal Appearance of Air Force Personnel, and must comply with current safety, security and technical order requirements.